 Bring copies of vaccination records with you, as you never know when you might need them.
 Health certificates are generally required to fly with an animal on an airline.

-Plan well in advance.
-Some states have strict regulations on traveling with pets.
-Don’t be caught at the last minute.
-Boarding kennels fill quickly during the high-travel holiday season, so it may be difficult to find a vacancy at the last minute.
+Plan well in advance as some states have strict regulations on traveling with pets.
+Also note that boarding kennels fill quickly during the high-travel holiday season, so it may be difficult to find a vacancy at the last minute.